LuckyBat1337/Micro-Mouse/README.md

 For variables with two or more words keep it uncapitalized on the first word, then without spaces capitalize the second so on (e.g. moveRight() or turnLeftOnWallRight() ).

-indentation style follows standard procedure for c++ being function name, bracket, new line, code, new line, bracket. (e.g. main(){
+indentation style follows standard procedure for c++ being function name, bracket, new line, code, new line, bracket.
+(e.g.
+main(){
+   code:
+}
-}            ).
+).